zgfpeter/fire-and-clay/README.md

-# Ember Esssence is a responsive, minimalist landing page for a restaurant.
+# Fire & Clay is a responsive, minimalist landing page for a restaurant.
  It provides information about the restaurant, such as the history, current menu, contact information as well as the location.

 ## Live Demo